-The ARP expects to meet its generation capacity requirements and maintain a 15% reserve margin with existing resources through the end of 2024.
-For the remainder of the TYSP study period (through December 31, 2028), FMPA anticipates additional seasonal (summer) peaking purchases will be required to maintain a 15% reserve margin.
-The projected peak native ARP summer load, inclusive of sales for resale, for 2019 is 1,339 MW and is forecasted to increase to 1,437 MW in 2028.
-FMPA will continue to evaluate and develop sufficient, cost-effective resource alternatives for the ARP through its integrated resource planning process.
+The ARP expects to meet its generation capacity requirements and maintain a 15% reserve margin with existing resources through the end of 2027.
+For the remainder of the TYSP study period (through December 31, 2029), FMPA anticipates additional seasonal (summer) peaking purchases will be required to maintain a 15% reserve margin.
+The projected peak native ARP summer load, inclusive of sales for resale, is 1,501 MW in 2020 and 1,428 MW in 2029, with reductions driven solely from assumed changes in sales for resale.
+FMPA will continue to evaluate and develop sufficient, cost-effective resource alternatives for the ARP through its integrated resource planning process and work to optimize reserve levels to reduce costs for the ARP Participants.

-FMPA, on behalf of the ARP, began supplying the City of Bartow wholesale capacity and energy on January 1, 2018 under an agreement that will run for five years.
+FMPA, on behalf of the ARP, began supplying the City of Bartow wholesale capacity and energy on January 1, 2018 under an agreement that will run for six years (the 6th year being subject to an extension that has been finalized with the City).
 For the first three years of the agreement, FMPA will supply peaking power to Bartow for its needs above 40 MW.
-In 2021 and 2022, FMPA will supply Bartow's full-requirements power supply needs.
+In 2021, 2022, and 2023, FMPA will supply Bartow's full-requirements power supply needs.
 Additionally, the ARP began supplying the City of Winter Park wholesale capacity and energy on January 1, 2019 under an agreement that will run for nine years.
-For 2019, the ARP will provide 10 MW of capacity and energy to Winter Park around the clock.
 For 2020-2027, the ARP will serve Winter Park on a partial requirements basis, net of other existing Winter Park wholesale power agreements.
-The projections of future ARP obligations for Bartow and Winter Park are included in the ARP's load and resource balance and all TYSP schedules herein.
+Additionally, (i) the ARP has entered into a short-term wholesale power agreement with Tampa Electric to supply seasonal firm capacity and energy on an as-scheduled basis through February 2021, and (ii) the ARP has entered into an agreement to provide no greater than 15 MW of capacity to the City of Homestead through the end of 2026.
+The projections of future ARP obligations for Bartow, Winter Park, Tampa Electric, and Homestead are included in the ARP's load and resource balance and all TYSP schedules herein.
 FMPA is actively involved in planning and developing new renewable energy resources and demand side resource opportunities consistent with, and in consideration of the planning requirements of the State of Florida and the Public Utility Regulatory Policies Act (PURPA).
 Currently, the ARP purchases renewable energy from a cogeneration plant fueled by sugar bagasse, and utilizes landfill gas as a secondary fuel to supplement its coal fuel requirements.
 In December 2009, the ARP commissioned its first solar photovoltaic system, a jointly-owned 30 kW DC system located in Key West, FL.
 In addition, ARP-Participants are engaged in an ARP-sponsored energy conservation program.
-In March 2018, FMPA's ARP Executive Committee approved a 20-year power purchase agreement for a total of 58 MW-AC of solar energy as an ARP resource, which is estimated to achieve commercial operation by mid-2020.
-The ARP solar entitlement will increase the proportion of ARP energy derived from renewable generation, which FMPA has included in its energy mix projections herein.
+In March 2018, FMPA's ARP Executive Committee approved a 20-year power purchase agreement for a total of 58 MW-AC of solar energy as an ARP resource, some of which is estimated to achieve commercial operation by mid-2020, with full deployment anticipated in 2023.
+In February 2020, the ARP further expanded solar in the portfolio by approving a second 20-year power purchase agreement for approximately 96 MW-AC of solar energy as an ARP resource, which is estimated to achieve commercial operation by 2024.
+The combined ARP solar entitlement will significantly increase the proportion of ARP energy derived from renewable generation, which FMPA has included in its energy mix projections herein.

-A map of the ARP Participants and FMPA's power resources as of December 31, 2018 is shown in Figure ES-1.
+A map of the ARP Participants and FMPA's power resources as of December 31, 2019 is shown in Figure ES-1.